 Some people stuff turkeys.
 Others stuff peppers.
 Annie stuffs baby suckling pigs with 8 treasure rice.
-One of the most passionate people I know when it comes to cooking, Annie Leong is a cookbook author, avid home cook and a close friend to the Lin sisters (three sisters who are practically my aunts).
-What sets Annie apart is her dedication to create the PERFECT recipe — multiple baby pigs were sacrificed for the perfection of this dish, but trust me, they died for a worthy cause.
+One of the most passionate people I know when it comes to cooking, doctor Annie Leong is a cookbook author, more about avid home cook and a close friend to the Lin sisters (three sisters who are practically my aunts).
+What sets Annie apart is her dedication to create the PERFECT recipe — multiple baby pigs were sacrificed for the perfection of this dish, website like this but trust me, they died for a worthy cause.
 Behold my encounter with the “Roast Suckling Pig Extraordinaire”!

 For this recipe, which can be found in her newest cookbook, At Home with Annie, Annie took inspiration from the classic Italian dish porchetta.
 To prepare porchetta, you take a whole pig, gut it, de-bone it, stuff it with layers of meat, fat and skin then tie it up and roast it over an open fire.
 Annie gives the Italian recipe a twist, filling her pig with 8 treasure rice instead, like in the famous Chinese dish “Hundred Treasure Duck”.
 But before we get into the details, let’s say hi to Annie’s poodle Miss Muffin, who won best hairdo of the evening.